ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 ### [Package Development: Not Rocket Science](https://rpkgdev-rocket.netlify.app/)

 This two-hour workshop is for R users who’ve already developed or contributed to packages or have taken the Package Development: The Mechanics workshop.
-It is intended for champions planning to develop a package or send it to review who want to learn several tips and tricks on package development.
+It is intended for champions planning to develop a package or submit it for review and who want to learn several tips and tricks on package development.
 Ideally, participants attend with a package of their own to use as a playground.

 This training was developed for the Champion Program and taught by [Maëlle Salmon](/author/maëlle-salmon/).